The Big Four Economic Indicators: Real Personal Income in July

 The Latest Indicator Data

 A Note on the Excluded Transfer Receipts: These are benefits received for no direct services performed.
 They include Social Security, Medicare & Medicaid, Unemployment Assistance, and a wide range other benefits, mostly from government, but a few from businesses.
-Here is an illustration Transfer Receipts as a percent of Personal Income.
+Here is an illustration of Transfer Receipts as a percent of Personal Income.

 The Generic Big Four